One Love Manchester: Watch highlights from Ariana Grande's emotional benefit concert

 The 23-year-old pop star closed the show with a beautiful rendition of "Somewhere Over the Rainbow," during which she became so overcome with emotion she needed to take a pause.

-The One Love Manchester concert was streamed online, with viewers encouraged to donate to the We Love Manchester Emergency Fund via the British Red Cross to support those who have been injured or bereaved.
+The One Love Manchester concert was streamed online, with viewers encouraged to donate to the We Love Manchester Emergency Fund via the British Red Cross to support those who have been injured or bereaved as a result of the attack.

 More Music videos